John-Abbott-College/6P3-Notes/wk10/device-twins.md

 > This query language is particularly useful for **back-end applications** when managing multiple devices.

-To use queries inside a back-end application, importing the following classes:
+To use queries inside a back-end application, import the following classes.
 ```python
 from azure.iot.hub.models import QuerySpecification, QueryResult
 ```

-A query would then be performed in the following way:
+A query would then be performed in the following way.
 ```python
 query_spec = QuerySpecification(query="SELECT * FROM devices WHERE tags.location.plant = 'Redmond43'")